ashishapal/dashboard/README.md

-Angular2 with TypeScript and Gulp
+Metrics dashboard
 =================================

-A basic Angular2 application with Gulp as build system.
+This is a simple metrics Dashboard app build in Angular2, bootstrap application with Gulp as build system.

+Given below are quick steps to get this app working locally

 #### 1. Prerequisites